Getting Your Home Ready to Sell

 Negotiation and Acceptance

 You can accept an offer as written, counter it with modified terms, or reject it.
-Most accepted offers go through at least one round of counter-offers.
+Most accepted offers involve at least one round of counter-offers.
 Once all parties sign, the offer becomes a binding contract.

 Subject Removal Period